All articles published in the November 2012 issue.

 A brief but important overview on the forthcoming changes to the way in which UK employers will need to report Pay as You Earn (PAYE) details to HM Revenue & Customs.
 From April 2013 there will be a new way to report PAYE in real time: Real Time Information (RTI).

-One of the most common structural elements is the timber floor joist.
-This is normally found in residential properties, but can also be seen in medium sized commercial developments.
-This Technical Guidance Note will explain the principles behind the design of timber floor joists and provide a worked example.
-All of the advice given will be in accordance with BS EN 1995-1-1 Eurocode 5: Design of Timber Structures – Part 1-1: General – Common rules and rules for buildings.
+One of the most common structural elements, these are normally found in residential properties, but also in medium-sized commercial developments.
+This note explains the principles behind their design and provides a worked example.
+In accordance with BS EN 1995-1-1 Eurocode 5: Design of Timber Structures – Part 1-1: General – Common rules and rules for buildings.

 This paper presents advances in funicular tile vaulting, made possible through innovation in form finding, falsework systems and construction methods.
 A full-scale prototype has been realised with the application of new research in the following areas: newly developed structural design tools based on Thrust Network Analysis (TNA), which allow one to generate novel shapes for funicular (compression-only) structures; an efficient digitally fabricated cardboard falsework system, which provides accurate description of a complex reference surface in space; and adaptations of traditional tile vaulting techniques, which have introduced strategies for generating continuous tiling patterns, non-uniform vault thickening, and construction sequencing for structural stability.
 The methods described in this paper, as applied for the design and construction of the prototype vault, have offered new insights to the challenges of new funicular form for masonry and have paved the way for future research and applications.